c-core-labs/drift-forecasting/README.md

 •	The fourth function is for numerically solving the iceberg acceleration integration to drift velocity, and
 •	The fifth function calculates the new iceberg waterline length, draft, sail cross-sectional area, and total mass after deterioration.

-The forces considered in the function for iceberg drift are the (e.g., see Kubat et al., 2005; and Eik, 2009):
+The forces considered in the function for iceberg drift are the (e.g., see Lichey and Hellmer, 2001; Kubat et al., 2005; and Eik, 2009):

 •	Air (wind) and water (ocean current) drags,
 •	Coriolis,
 •	Water pressure gradient,
-•	Sea surface tilt (horizontal gravitational), and
+•	Sea surface tilt (horizontal gravitational),
-•	Wave radiation.
+•	Wave radiation, and
+•	Sea ice.

 The forcings considered in the function for iceberg deterioration are the (e.g., see Kubat et al., 2007):